Text/HTML

 HAN BLEICHRODT

-Professor of behavioural economics at the Erasmus School of Economics.
+Professor of behavioural economics at the University of Alicante.
 He completed his Ph.D. in 1996 at Erasmus University Rotterdam.
 Professor Bleichrodt's research activities focus on decisions under uncertainty and over time.
 He has a particular interest in those decisions involving health.
 He is an author and co-author of numerous publications and research work for which he won numerous awards such as Decision Analysis 2003 publications award (best paper published in decision analysis in 2001) and Decision Analysis 2009 publications awards (best paper published in decision analysis in 2007).
 Between 2014 and 2018, he was a department editor Decision Analysis of Management Science.
 He is a winner of Top Senior Researcher Erasmus School of Economics (for years 2007, 2008, 2009, 2010, 2011), ERIM High Performance Member (for period from 2010 to 2018); Distinguished Service Award Management Science (for period from 2009 to 2013) and Umbra Erasmi medal Erasmus University in 2015.

 ZVONIMIR BAŠIĆ